 What I’d recommend is to buy a VPN.
 I use Express VPN and I can tell you that it’s the best.

-Also, I’ve heard good things about Nord VPN.
+I’ve heard good things about Nord VPN as well.

-With a VPN you can change your location and you can watch Anime legally with English ( Spanish, French, etc) subtitles.
+With a VPN you can change your location and you can watch anime legally with English ( Spanish, French, etc) subtitles.
 Look around and see which VPN works best for you.

 Let me know now in the comments below.